umr-lops/xsar/docs/index.rst

 Get in touch
 ------------

-- Report bugs, suggest features or view the source code `on GitLab`_.
+- Report bugs, suggest features or view the source code `on github`_.

 ----------------------------------------------